Gross misconduct case

 When deciding to suspend or not, employers must consider the effects of that decision, particularly in relation to the breach of trust issue.
 There is a fine line between serious misconduct and gross misconduct and employers should consider taking outside advice from an experienced employment law professional before making what could be a potentially damaging decision.
 In short summary dismissal without notice is a very difficult mountain to climb .
 Be careful.
 Take advice.

 Where can I get help ?

 As can be seen from this case, dismissing an employee for gross misconduct can be very tricky.
-If you would like the help and guidance of a professional with over thirty years experience of employment law in Ireland then just contact us using the blue button and we will contact you at a time that suits.
+If you would like the help and guidance of a professional with over thirty years experience of employment law in Ireland then just contact us using the orange Yes!
+Tell Me More button below and we will contact you at a time that suits.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.